Free shipping for 2 or more items (USA)

 When fear of the bed edge keeps you lying still all night, you wake stiff and sore.
 This guide shows how to reposition confidently using body anchors, friction fixes, and a safer middle-zone technique so you can move.

-Quick answer: To reposition when fear of falling keeps you frozen, anchor your bottom arm across your chest, bend your top knee to act as a brake, and make small 2-3cm hip slides toward the middle before any turn — this gives you a safe working zone and stops the tipping sensation that triggers fear.
+Quick answer: To reposition when fear of falling keeps you frozen, anchor your bottom arm across your chest, bend your top knee to act as a brake, and make small 2-3cm hip slides toward the middle before any turn.
+This gives you a safe working zone and stops the tipping sensation that triggers fear.

 Sleep Comfort